 The title of this episode is Scholasticism

 In his novel Pillars of the Earth, author Ken Follett spins an intriguing tale of the construction of a cathedral in England.
-While the cathedral & town are fictional, Follett does a masterful job of capturing the mindset and vision of medieval architecture.
+While the cathedral and town are fictional, Follett does a masterful job of capturing the mindset and vision of medieval architecture.

 But, it’s important we mark at the outset that a free search for truth wasn’t on the horizon for the Scholastics.
 The doctrines of the Christian faith were already fixed.
-The purpose of the Scholastics was to show the reasonableness of those doctrines & explain them.
+The purpose of the Scholastics was to show the reasonableness of those doctrines and explain them.

 While the cathedral schools were set up primarily to train clergy, it wasn’t long before laymen were invited to attend as well.

-The curriculum of the cathedral school was limited to grammar, rhetoric, logic, arithmetic, geometry, music, and astronomy—the 7 liberal arts, so called because in ancient Rome their study had been reserved for freemen, called liberi.
+The curriculum was limited to grammar, rhetoric, logic, arithmetic, geometry, music, and astronomy—the 7 liberal arts, so-called because in ancient Rome their study had been reserved for liberi = freemen.
 The few texts available were writings of a handful of scholars of the early Middle Ages.
-Students learned from Cassiodorus, Boethius, Augustine, Pope Gregory the Great, and a few other Church Fathers whose work the medieval student dared not question.
+Students learned from Cassiodorus, Boethius, Augustine, Pope Gregory the Great, and a handful of Church Fathers the medieval student dared not question.

-Among the first of this new breed of scholar was Gerbert, master of the cathedral school at Rheims in the latter half of the 10th C. Though he came from peasant stock, Gerbert became Pope Sylvester II.
+Among the first of this new breed of scholar was Gerbert, master of the cathedral school at Rheims [reems] in the latter half of the 10th C. Though he came from peasant stock, Gerbert became Pope Sylvester II.
 His genius was recognized early on so he was sent to study mathematics in Spain.
 While there, he was exposed to what at the time was the tolerant culture of the ruling Muslims.
 This was the first of a several significant contributions Muslims made to the Christian intellectual awakening of the Middle Ages.

 Gerbert returned to Rheims greatly impressed by the inquisitive, questing spirit of Muslim scholars.
 When he began to teach, he announced that quotations of the so-called authorities were no longer going to be accepted as the final say.
 From then on, he required his students to study the classics in their original language.
-He began collecting manuscripts wherever he could & built a substantial library.
-This was no mean feat when we remember a manuscript could take a year to copy, & cost a minor fortune.
+He began collecting manuscripts wherever he could and built a substantial library.
+This was no mean feat when we remember a manuscript could take a year to copy, and cost a fortune.

 Most students in Italy were grown men who pursued advanced study in law and medicine.
 Their guilds exercised tremendous power.
 Students paid teachers, determined the courses to be given, and fined any lecturer who skipped a chapter in expounding his subject.
 Certainly a turn around from today’s schools.

 Along with lectures, teachers used what were called disputations.
-Two or more masters debated a text using Abelard’s question-&-answer approach.
+Two or more masters debated a text using Abelard’s question-and-answer approach.
 This was how Scholasticism developed.
 It arose from the pain-staking process of arriving at logical conclusions through questioning, examining, and arranging details into a system of logic.
 Scholastic disputations often caused heated clashes and bitter feelings.
-Wars of logic ran for years between different scholars, with supporters of each cheering their hero on with loud whistling and stomping of their feet.
+Wars of logic ran for years between different scholars, with supporters of each cheering their hero with loud whistling and stomping of feet.
 The point was, students were learning to think.
 The unquestioned acceptance of traditional authorities was no longer assured.
 Now, conclusions had to square with Christian doctrine.

 The Scholastics were known for their careful drawing of distinctions.
-In classrooms & books, topics were vigorously debated, with one of the sides of the debate not even really being believed but still proposed as a way to check the value of the side being affirmed.
+In classrooms and books, topics were vigorously debated, with one of the sides of the debate not even really being believed but still proposed as a way to check the value of the side being affirmed.

 Anselm was born into one of the many noble houses of Europe in the early 11th C. Because there was little prospect for him to achieve prominence in the political realm, he became a Benedictine monk.
 His studies quickly marked him as a man of keen intelligence and deep philosophical reflection.
 He was made Archbishop of Canterbury for the last 17 years of his life.

 Anselm spent most of his time devising reasonable arguments for theological propositions he already accepted as true by faith.
 His goal wasn’t to justify faith by reason.
 He wanted to better understand what he believed.
 He saw reason as the servant of faith, rather than the other way around.
-Faith came first & guided reason.
+Faith came first and guided reason.
 He wrote, “I believe in order to understand.”
 He thought that spiritual things had to be a matter of experience before they could be comprehended by the intellect.
 He said, “He who does not believe has not felt, and he who has not felt, does not understand.”
 He contended that Christ must come to the intellect through the avenue of faith and not to faith through the intellect.
-He declared himself against blind belief, & called it a sin of neglect when the one who has faith doesn’t strive for knowledge.
+He declared himself against blind belief, and called it a sin of neglect when the one who has faith doesn’t strive for knowledge.

 William II, called William Rufus, or the Red for the color of his hair, 3rd son of William the Conqueror, ruled from 1087 to 1100.
 Probably the only good he did during his entire reign was to appoint Anselm as Archbishop of Canterbury.
-William II inherited all the vices and none of the virtues of his father.
+William inherited all the vices and none of the virtues of his father.
 He despised the clergy.
 It was said that, “he feared God but little, and man not at all.”
 He wasn’t a skeptic so much as he was profane and blasphemous.
-He believed in God à & hated Him.
+He believed in God à and hated Him.
 He wasn’t married but indulged in gross immorality.
-People said he rose a worse man every morning, & lay down a worse man every evening.
+People said he rose a worse man every morning, and lay down a worse man every evening.

 This was the time of the Great Papal Schism and King William supported the French Pope Clement III while Anselm owed allegiance to Urban II.
-The king insisted on Anselm’s receiving the archbishop’s pallium, the archbishop’s vestment, from Clement, then demanded that HE be the one to confer Anselm’s authority on him.
-Of course Anselm refused and took the pallium from Urban’s agent who’d brought the vestment to England in a special silver case.
+The king insisted on Anselm’s receiving the archbishop’s pallium, his vestment, from Clement, then demanded that HE be the one to confer Anselm’s authority on him.
+Of course Anselm refused and took the pallium from Urban’s agent who’d brought the vestment to England in a special case.

 When the archbishop refused to meet William’s ever increasing financial requirements, the king took him to court.
 Anselm refused to appear; a civil court had no jurisdiction in church affairs.
-It was the old question of whether a church official, in his capacity as a clergyman owed allegiance to the pope or to the crown.
+It was the old question of whether a church official, in his capacity as a clergyman owed allegiance to the pope or crown.